 A Florida warranty deed form is often used to transfer real estate in Florida.
 It is most often used in the traditional sale context, where a buyer is paying market value for a parcel of Florida real estate.
 Florida warranty deeds are often used as an alternative to a Florida quitclaim deed form, which makes no warranties of title.
+Florida warranty deeds also differ from Florida special warranty deed forms, which provide a warranty that is limited to the time that the current owner owned the property.
+Florida warranty deeds are often referred to as general warranty deeds and statutory warranty deeds.

 Like all warranty deeds, a Florida warranty deed conveys all of the covenants of title.
 The seller is giving a warranty that he or she owns and has all rights to the property, and the purchaser will have a breach of warranty action against the seller if it turns out that was not the case.